 What if we were given a brand new start to life?
 Put into paradise in the Garden of Eden.
 Everything brand new except that we still have our same old thoughts and ways of thinking.
-What advice would we tell our-self?
+What advice would really help you change your life and get rid of this addiction?

 I would say: “Dear Self, you are getting some of the destruction out of your life by reading several chapters of the Bible which has increased your faith.
 You are spending time in prayer every day which has helped you learn why and how to overcome sin and addiction.
 You are focusing on treating others with love and praying about being filled with love.
 This has caused you to realize that people are more important than any addiction.
 You are focused on finding and fulfilling your purpose which is filling you with joy.